dvci/ddcc-compliance-testing-framework/README.md

 The following assertions are made for this transaction:

-- Valid Transaction:
+- Valid Transaction: When a POST request consisting of a [DDCC Document](https://worldhealthorganization.github.io/ddcc/StructureDefinition-DDCCDocument.html) is sent to `[base]/Bundle`, the response should return 201 status and the `Location` header should be appropriately populated for the created resource.
-- Invalid Transaction (400 Error):
+- Invalid Transaction (400 Error): When a POST request is sent to `[base]/Bundle` that fails the basic FHIR validation rules, the response should return 400 status.
-- Invalid Transaction (404 Error):
+- Invalid Transaction (404 Error): When a POST request is sent to `[base]/Bundle` with a JSON body that contains an invalid resource type, or a POST request is sent to an invalid endpoint, the response should return 404 status.
-- Invalid Transaction (422 Error):
+- Invalid Transaction (422 Error): When a POST request is sent to `[base]/Bundle` that does not conform to the [DDCC Document profile](http://worldhealthorganization.github.io/ddcc/StructureDefinition/DDCCDocument), the response should return 422 status.